 Individuals interested in registering as a MA-IS program student will be required to submit all documentation as outlined in the Program Application Procedures.
 Program students will have priority with respect to course registrations, and will be assigned an advisor to assist with program development.
 Please note that the application deadline for program students is March 1st for admission into the Program commencing in September, and September 1st for admission to the program commencing in January.

-Individuals who are not enrolled in the Master of Arts—Integrated Studies Program will be permitted to register in no more than five MA-IS courses as non-program students.
+Individuals who are not enrolled in the Master of Arts—Interdisciplinary Studies Program will be permitted to register in no more than five MA-IS courses as non-program students.
 Courses taken as a non-program student may be applied toward the degree requirements, if and when the student becomes a program student.
 If you are interested in registering as a non-program student, you will need to complete the Non-program Application and Fee Payment Form, the MA-IS Course Registration Form, as well as submit transcripts (copies will suffice) indicating your undergraduate degree has been conferred.

 You have the option of taking up to 15 course credits (at the graduate level) at other recognized institutions, in your area of interest, and then transferring those credits into the MA-IS program as elective courses.